-What about the rest of the package?
+And the rest of the package?

 A Jag XE feels like a supermini in comparison, and about as nicely put together.
 The Stinger’s not quite up to Audi standards in interior design and finish, but it’s handsome, feels good and being a Kia with an uphill battle on its hands persuading people to choose it over a BMW or Audi, will come loaded with kit.